jagreehal/baldrick/README.md

 **AI-assisted feature execution for Claude Code.**

-👋 Hi ya, Ralph.
-Meet Baldrick.
+👋 Hi Ralph, meet the man with a cunning plan, Baldrick.

-> "I have a cunning plan!" - Baldrick, Blackadder

 ## Quick Start